NikosEfth/im2rbte/README.md

 ## External code used

-For the creation of Im4Sketch and its sub-datasets used for our experiments we used the following code:
+For the creation of the Im4Sketch dataset and its sub-datasets used for our experiments, we use the following code:

 * BDCN official code: https://github.com/pkuCactus/BDCN
 * HED reimplementation in python: https://github.com/sniklaus/pytorch-hed